2024 Atlanta Regional Freight Mobility Plan

 Traffic is increasing on the nation’s roadways, railways, ports, and waterways because of growing freight demand.
 Today, new industrial development, e-commerce growth, and continued supply chain disruptions influence the performance of the region’s transportation network and potential economic gains from the logistics industry.
 Due to these issues, it is even more important that freight considerations are proactively integrated into policy and infrastructure to ensure safe, reliable, and sustainable freight movement across our intermodal system.

 Enhancements to freight transportation systems serve to maintain and improve competitiveness and economic growth in the region.
 ARC has been strategically focused on freight issues for the last two decades.
 In that time, ARC has overseen the award-winning 2008 Atlanta Regional Freight Mobility Plan, the 2010 Atlanta Strategic Truck Route Master Plan, the 2016 Atlanta Regional Freight Mobility Plan Update, and the 2018 Atlanta Regional Truck Parking Assessment Study.
 In 2019, ARC began working with local partners on Freight Cluster Plans in areas with significant industrial development.
-Continuing this strategic focus on freight, ARC is now working to deliver the 2024 Atlanta Regional Freight Mobility Plan.
+Continuing this strategic focus on freight, ARC conducted the 2024 Atlanta Regional Freight Mobility Plan.

 Plan Purpose